yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 # Core Middleware

 As an application server, GigaSpaces XAP provides integrated, memory-based runtime capabilities.
-The core of these capabilities is backed by the space technology - for more information, please refer to [Space - Concepts and Capabilities|Concepts#Space - Concepts and Capabilities].
+The core of these capabilities is backed by the space technology - for more information, please refer to depanlinkSpace - Concepts and Capabilitiestengahlink./concepts.html#Space - Concepts and Capabilitiesbelakanglink.

 **The core middleware capabilities are:**